Public Sector HR 2015: HR Transformation, Innovation, and Performance

 - create a succession plan that will work in your situation

-Don’t miss this unparalleled opportunity to meet the innovators and discuss common challenges with other public sector HR leaders.
+Don’t miss this unparalleled opportunity to meet the innovators and discuss the latest issues with the experts and your peers.

 Building on success.

 The Conference Board is Canada’s most respected independent research and conference development organization.
-Conference Board events attract the top public sector HR leaders, and provide an insightful and enlightening learning experience for conference participants.
+This event attracts the top public sector HR leaders, and provides an insightful and enlightening learning experience for conference participants.

 The details of this event are subject to change.
 Please revisit this page periodically for updated information.